 In 2011, Animal Rights was published by Oxford University Press in its "What Everyone Needs to Know" series, and in 2013 Animal Studies - An Introduction was also published by Oxford University Press.

-Paul publishes widely, examples of which are the Encyclopedia of Religion article on “Animals” and a series of articles in the Journal of Veterinary Medical Education on ethics instruction in veterinary schools.
-Copies of various publications by Paul, as well as various interviews, can be accessed at www.paulwaldau.com and www.religionandanimals.org.
+Paul publishes widely, examples of which are the Encyclopedia of Religion article on “Animals” and numerous articles on law and ethics.
+Copies of various publications and interviews can be accessed at www.paulwaldau.com and www.religionandanimals.org.

 Paul has also directed the Yale Law School “Animal Law Reading Group” (2007 and 2003), and also taught courses at Boston College Law School and Suffolk University Law School.
 Paul has also offered lectures in the summer term for Yale’s Interdisciplinary Center for Bioethics.

-He is also the co-founder of the Animals and Religion Consultation at the American Academy of Religion and a consultant for many institutes and groups interested in animal protection issues.
+He is also the co-founder of the Animals and Religion Group at the American Academy of Religion and a consultant for many institutes and groups interested in animal protection issues.